 2) from which we can say, with a total confidence, without nuance, if yes or no they are a part of the set we are speaking about.

 Starting from here, the Set Theory claims to demonstrate the Aristotelian logic, the numbers, calculus and all the mathematics, from the simplest to the most complicated, including «vectorial spaces», kind of mathematical virtual spaces which will show very useful in the third part on metaphysics.

 What I state here is that the above conditions are in fact two choices, which select the results they are said to demonstrate.
 So Aristotelian logic is not «demonstrated» by the Sets Theory, it simply works with objects which have the two above properties.
 I say that it is valid for these objects, but not valid for other objects with different properties.

-On the other hand this depends only on the objects, not on the direction of the wind or our good will, as would like those who use such egocentric arguments to dispute morals and escape its obligations, as we shall see in chapter I-8.
+On the other hand this depends only on the objects, not on the direction of the wind, our fancy or our capitalist interest, as would like those who use such egocentric arguments to dispute morals and escape its obligations, as we shall see in chapter I-8.

-We know today several other logics, based on alternatives for the choice 2, and thus different of Aristotelian logic.
+(Permalink) We know today several other logics, based on alternatives for the choice 2 (Yes or no), and thus different of Aristotelian logic.
 Let us pass them in review.

 It relates to objects 1) perfectly separated from each other and 2) Which we can say without nuance neither ambiguity if such or such of their property is true or false.
 Mathematics are built on it.
 In electronics, it is the digital computing.

 In the case of objects which only satisfy «more or less» the criterion 2, we obtain more or less true or false statements (what is expressed by a percentage, for instance a tank more or less full).
 In electronics, this is called analog computing.

 As in the previous case, but this time the criterion 2 is no longer a percentage, but a probability to have the statement completely true or completely false.
 In electronics, this was sometimes called stochastic logic.